What is omnichannel marketing?

 Omnichannel marketing strategy of Crate and Barrel:

-- Every user interaction has been stored by the app.
-From logins to shopping cart info, everything is recorded across different platforms
+- The app has stored every user interaction.
+From logins to shopping cart info, everything is recorded across different platforms.

-- Thus users can take off from where they left in the shopping process and this has tremendously increased their ROI
+- Thus users can take off from where they left off in the shopping process, and this has tremendously increased their ROI

 A brand that doesn’t need any introduction, The emperor of the coffee retail chain for ages.